-Law and order
+Law and Order

-This division limits power and ensures that control is exercised in a way that protects the freedom of the citizens.
+This division limits power and ensures that control is exercised in a way that protects the freedom of citizens.

-Security of supply
+Security of Supply

-Water, energy, transport, telecommunications, healthcare, finance: important parts of our everyday lives.
-These items and services are secure in Germany.
-There is no risk of supply shortfalls.
-Germany has also been spared natural disaster to a large extent.
-There are no strong earthquakes or cyclones here.
+Water, energy, transport, telecommunications, healthcare, finance: all of these are important parts of our everyday lives.
+In Germany these services are guaranteed.
+Shortage of supplies are not to be expected.
+To a greater extent, Germany has also been spared from natural disasters.
+You do not find strong earthquakes or hurricanes here.